 Ph: +255 22 266 8991

 Tanzania, a country in Eastern Africa with Indian Ocean on the coastline with beautiful places, favorable climate and a fun spot for people.
 Wildlife like Lions, Elephants, Rhinos and Mount Kilimanjaro is worth seeing as well as Serengeti National Park and Kilimanjaro National Part safaris are worth the visit.
-It has beautiful beaches in the world with golden sand and blue water on the coast of Indian Ocean.
-This nation has great food and many cultural attractions.
+Tanzania has beautiful beaches in the world with golden sand and blue water on the coast of Indian Ocean.
+Tanzania has great food and many cultural attractions.
 People are friendly, happy and nice and the cost of living is reasonable.
 Crime is an undeniable issue especially in Dar es Salaam, and Dodoma the capital city, but with precautions and presence of mind and tactfulness, foreigners are able to live safe life in this country.
 Job opportunities are available here.
 To get a work contract or to start a business and to live here expats choose to make contact first.
-The cost of living is much lower than the countries in the Africa, Middle East and Europe.
+The cost of living is much lower in Tanzania than the countries in Africa, Middle East and Europe.
 Tanzanian government is also working towards providing good healthcare system to locals as well as foreigners.
-This country is a good place to live, work or study, but there are still some safety precautions people should take to lessen the risk such as crime and scams.
+Tanzania is a good place to live, work or study, but there are still some safety precautions people should take to lessen the risk such as crime and scams.
 Many Places are safe and fun to visit, if you have a local friend or you know where they are and what areas to ignore.

 Moving to Tanzania